cykod/Webiva/README.markdown

 The [Webiva.org Open-source Site](http://www.webiva.org) should have all the latest details on the open-source release of Webiva.
 The [Weibva.net Community Site](http://www.webiva.net) is your resource for documentation and community forums The [Webiva.com Hosted CMS](http://www.webiva.com) is a SaaS hosted version of Webiva.
+The [Cykod Boston Rails Consulting](http://www.cykod.com) the company that built Webiva.

 Contact
 -------